 STUDENT ENTRY REQUIREMENTS AND INDUCTION

 GOTAFE conducts a comprehensive Pre-Training Review for all prospective students to determine whether a course is suitable and appropriate for their individual needs.
-As part of the Pre-Training Review, we ask you to read the information about online components and requirements of your course (if any) in the Course Information Form (FLA-49) and consider whether you have concerns about your access to computers, internet, or your computer abd digital literacy skills.
+As part of the Pre-Training Review, we ask the student to read the information about online components and requirements of the course (if any) in the Course Information Form (FLA-49) and consider whether they have concerns about access to computers, internet, or their computer and digital literacy skills.

 Hardware and Software requirements

-GOTAFE uses learning management system (LMS) for online course delivery and provides a comprehensive suite of eLearning Technologies (eLT’s) to support teaching and learning.
+GOTAFE uses the Moodle Learning Management System (LMS) for online course delivery and provides a comprehensive suite of eLearning Technologies (eLT’s) to support teaching and learning.
 These technologies are browser based, and available anywhere, anytime via the internet, both on and off campus.
 Some courses also use eBooks, ePortfolio, Polycom videoconferencing, Zoom (live classroom) Skype, and secure social media platforms.

 The following are the minimum information technology requirements to enable optimal access to the LMS: